iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Interpretations.md

 ---
 ### **Proximal Point Can be a Banach Contraction**

 We state and prove that fact that a proximal point iterations on a strongly convex function is a contraction on the Euclidean space.
-See [Appearences of Contraction Operators](../Operators%20Theory/Appearences%20of%20Contraction%20Operators.md)  for a detailed exposition.
+See [Appearances of Contraction Operators in Optimizations Method](../Operators%20Theory/Appearances%20of%20Contraction%20Operators%20in%20Optimizations%20Method.md)  for a detailed exposition.